The Tram Scam

 “Someone with a ticket-master uniform told me I would be taken to the police if I didn’t pay a 10,000 HUF fine for not validating my ticket.”

 The scam part: Anyone who is not wearing a purple armband with an ID or badge identifying them as part of the BKK (Budapest’s transportation authority) who corners you is probably scamming you.
 This is one of the most common scams in Budapest.
 The good news is that people with a validated ticket are, for the most part, left alone.
-There are so many unwitting tourists in Budapest that the scammers aren’t going to waste their time on those who have a validated ticket.

 On the other hand, scammers may or may not have an armband (but it is often not purple) but no ID badge (beware the officer who escorts you off the tram and then surreptitiously takes off his or her armband).
 They typically attempt to take your passport, which official BKK personnel will not do.
 They will immediately threaten you with arrest or imprisonment (again, not typical) and will demand more or less than 8,000 HUF depending on what they think they can get out of you.
-THEY WILL NEVER GIVE YOU A RECEIPT.